 Prepare the meat sauce

-2 Once the meat is browned and the onions have softened, add the garlic, allspice, cinnamon, black pepper, oregano and tomato paste.
+2 Add spices and tomato paste: Once the meat is browned and the onions have softened, add the garlic, allspice, cinnamon, black pepper, oregano and tomato paste.
 Mix well and cook for 2-3 minutes.

 Set the sauce aside.